agrrh/agrrh.com/technical/docker-swarm-service.md

 Date: 2017-12-21 21:17
-Title: Scale a real microservice with Docker 1.13 Swarm Mode
+Title: Scale microservice with Docker Swarm
 Tags: docker, vscale

 At first, this article is VERY similar to this one from [Alex Ellis](https://blog.alexellis.io/microservice-swarm-mode/) blog and differs only with some insignificant details.
 Feel free to follow the link and read original one.